braindotai/Watermark-Removal-Pytorch/README.md

 ## ✅ Update 3

-Now supports MPS for Mac Users!
+Now supports MPS for Mac Users! @edwin-yan

 ## __This is the implementation of paper [Deep Image Prior](https://dmitryulyanov.github.io/deep_image_prior), all credit goes its authors.__